Generally bounded by McDowell Road, Roosevelt Street, Seventh and 17th Avenues.

 Homes for Sale in the F.Q.
 Story Historic District

-Listing Office: eXp Realty
+Listing Office: Realty ONE Group

 Listing Office: HomeSmart